-A second form does not create an alias.
-Instead, the prefix becomes the module name.
-We can write a simple function to check if a string is all upper case:
+imported unless explicitly excluded.
+To only import the prefix becomes the module name.
+We can write useful when all local definitions and a given ima simple function to check if a string is all upper ported module are to be exported.
+Below we export case: